Édouard Claparède: Career

 Among the positions he held were: 1904 General Secretary at the Second International Congress of Psychology; 1909 General Secretary at the Sixth International Congress of Psychology; 1912 founder of the Rousseau Institute; Founder and President (1920-1940) of the Association Internationale de Psychotechnique (now the International Association of Applied Psychology); co-founder of the International Bureau of Education (IBE) in 1925; 1915-1940 professor of psychology at the University of Geneva in succession to Flournoy; Permanent Secretary at the International Congress of Psychology; Life President of the Comité de l'Association Internationale des Conferences de Psychotechnique.

 Claparède was married to Hélène Spir, daughter of the Russian philosopher African Spir.

 Trauma experiment

 Claparède performed an influential experiment demonstrating how the trauma of a painful event could be retained even if short-term memory was lost.
 His experiment involved a woman who suffered from a form of amnesia.
 She had all of her old memories as well as her basic reasoning skills, but the recent past was not remembered.
-Claparède had greeted her every day, each time she could not remember his face at all.
+Claparède had greeted her every day, but each time she could not remember his face at all.
 Then during one session of the experiment, Claparède hid a pin in his hand and reached to shake the woman's hand, pricking her.
 The next day, sure enough, she did not remember him.
 But when Claparède went to shake her hand, he found that she hesitated, recognizing a threat when her memory had been severely damaged.